-Training and capacity building are key elements of the VHS-CDC Project on providing Technical Assistance to NSACP on Strategic Information with the support of CDC/DGHT-India.
+CDC Project on providing Technical Assistance to NSACP on Strategic Information with the support of CDC/DGHT-India.
 This is one of the series of training activities planned and conducted according to the findings of a formal assessment of training and capacity building.
 This training on Operational Research was conducted for SI team through participatory methodologies and contributed for enhancing knowledge and skills.
 This training enhanced the capacity of the NSACP SI teams in Operational Research methods to support and strengthen programmatic decision making.
-This technical report contains the training objectives, training needs, profile of participants, process adopted including proceedings, operational research protocols developed, feedback, recommendations & follow-up plans and other relevant details.
+This training report contains the training objectives, training needs, profile of participants, process adopted including proceedings, operational research protocols developed, feedback, recommendations & follow-up plans and other relevant details.